miohtama/django-nonrel-appengine-buildout/README.rst

 * Python, at least 2.5

-Your OS Python setuptools or Distribute package which is used to automatically download and install packages from PyPi repository, must be new enough version or you get funny error messages.
+Your OS Python setuptools or Distribute (setuptools replacement) package which is used to automatically download and install packages from PyPi repository, must be new enough version or you get funny error messages.

+To install Distribute, use your OS package or `follow instructions here <http://pypi.python.org/pypi/distribute#installation-instructions>`_.

 Installation
 =============